The best hike in Pinnacles National Park

 is a 6 mile loop that starts by climbing a wooded valley to a grand viewpoint of the central mountains then ascends further into the High Peaks, passing right through the pointed volcanic formations for which the area is renowned.
 The return route is down another ravine, past the calm waters of Bear Gulch Reservoir and back to the trailhead via one of the monument's famous talus caves.
-The loop involves 1,500 feet of elevation gain then loss, and comprises all or part of four separate trails (Condor Gulch, High Peaks, Rim and Moses Spring - see
+The loop involves 1,500 feet of elevation gain then loss, and comprises all or part of four separate trails (Condor Gulch, High Peaks, Rim and Moses Spring - see hiking index

 ).
 Late winter and spring are the preferred times for the hike, since summer and fall bring hot weather, and cause the surroundings to become generally brown and arid, without any of the wildflowers that grow profusely earlier in the year.